sheepla/fzpac/README.md

 ### Install with PKGBUILD (Recommend)

-Run below if you want to install the latest slable version with `PKGBUILD` .
+Run below if you want to install the latest stable version with `PKGBUILD` .
 After a successful installation, you can manage `fzpac` as an Arch Linux package.

 ```bash